Tour Length

 Malawi Safari Tours & Holidays

-Malawi is a great choice for an all-rounded safari holiday.
-Dubbed ‘the warm heart of Africa’, Malawi is an amazing country to visit for people wanting to get a feel of African life, culture, scenery and wildlife.
-The country is not a prime wildlife destination where people fly in and out of parks and hardly get to interact with the local people or get a feel for general life – quite the opposite, in fact.
-So, if your interest in Africa goes beyond the quintessential African safari, this might well be the country for you.
+Malawi is a great choice for a well-rounded safari holiday.
+Dubbed ‘the warm heart of Africa’, it’s an amazing country to visit for people wanting to experience African life, culture, scenery and wildlife.
+Malawi isn’t a prime wildlife destination where people fly in and out of parks and hardly interact with the local people or get a feel for general life – it’s quite the opposite.
+So, if your interest in Africa goes beyond the quintessential African safari, Malawi might well be the country for you.

 -